robinboncoeur/mygitblender/README.md

 __http://blender.stackexchange.com/questions/6173/where-does-console-output-go__

-Remember, this is open-source software: if you break it, you get to keep both pieces. :D
+Remember, this is open-source software: if you break it, you get to keep both pieces. 😁

 Please contact me if you run into any dramas at robinseahahn at gmail dot com, or (preferably) raise an issue under __https://github.com/robinboncoeur/FigureShaders/issues__.